yohanesss/md_blog/posts/introduction-of-react-context.md

 Before we dive in into how to use React Context, let's first we learn on why this feature is created at the first place.
 React application is usually consists of multiple components with a parent and children relationships.
 That means, the data from parent component will be passed to the child component using "props".

- > **Unidirectional data flow** is one of main concept of react, in nutshell Changing state on a component will never affect its parent or its siblings, only the children will be affected.
+ > **Unidirectional data flow** is one of main concept of react, in nutshell changing state on a component will never affect its parent or its siblings, only the children will be affected.

 This pattern will give us more confident in our code, because our code will be easier to be debugged and less prone to error.
 However, if there is any data from children component that needed to be shared between components, then the state needed to be [lifted up](https://reactjs.org/docs/lifting-state-up.html) into nearest parent component.